Nell Dorr: Life and work

-Meanwhile, she also made personal work in a Pictorialist style of still life, nudes and child subjects, on day trips to the Florida Keys.
+Meanwhile, Dorr also made personal work in a Pictorialist style of still life, nudes and child subjects, on day trips to the Florida Keys.
 These were to become the material for her first two books Mangroves and In a Blue Moon.

+New York

-She divorced her husband in 1931 and moved to New York.
-There she met up with her childhood friend and confidante, movie actress Lillian Gish, and also was introduced to Edward Steichen and Alfred Steiglitz (for whom she baked bread) whose admiration of her individual style gained her useful attention and patronage.
+Dorr divorced her husband in 1931 and moved to New York.
+There she met up with her childhood friend and confidante, movie actress Lillian Gish, and also was introduced to Edward Steichen and Alfred Stieglitz (for whom she baked bread) whose admiration of her individual style gained her useful attention and patronage.
 She set up her studio in Gish's home at East 59th Street in 1932 to photograph high society.
 Venturing into photo murals, Dorr exhibited at Marie Sterner International Gallery.
 She also showed in 1934, Photographic Etudes at Grand Central Art Galleries, then, in both New York (at the Delphic Gallery) and Paris, Portraits of Famous Men, including photographs of poet Carl Sandburg, and John Van Nostrand Dorr, a prominent scientist and inventor, whom she married.